Extend the evidence loop

-Keep extending real workflows your team can review, refactor, and keep in the repo.
+Agents write plain TypeScript your team can review, refactor, debug, and keep in the repo.

-Add GraphQL, browser steps, auth helpers, or internal clients without inventing side systems.
+Expose GraphQL, browser steps, auth helpers, or internal clients without teaching agents a second system.

-Local runs, CI, browser steps, and Cloud all extend the same runtime and verification structure.
+Local runs, CI, browser steps, and Cloud share the same runtime, trace model, and verification structure.

 Why the runtime matters